 How much protein should you eat and which foods really pack a punch?
 Find out how to get all the protein you need and when to up your intake...

 Protein is an essential nutrient, responsible for multiple functions in your body, including building tissue, cells and muscle, as well as making hormones and anti-bodies.
-Everyone needs protein in their diet, but if you do endurance sports or weight training you may need to increase your protein intake, and to factor it into your training routine at specific times to reap its muscle-boosting benefits.
+Everyone needs protein in their diet, but if you do endurance sports or weight training you may benefits from increase your protein intake, as well as factoring it into your training routine at specific times to reap its muscle-building benefits.

 How much protein should I eat?

 For most people a daily dose of around 0.8-1g of protein per 1kg of body weight is recommended.
-For strength athletes 1.2-1.7g per kg of body weight is recommended per day, with a recommendation of 1.2-1.4g per kg of body weight per day for endurance athletes.
+For weightlifters and strength athletes 1.4 – 2g of protein per kg of body weight is recommended per day, with a recommendation of 1.2-1.6g of protein per kg of body weight per day for endurance athletes.
 After exercise, protein is particularly important since muscles need it to recover and grow.
 A portion of protein (15-25g) is recommended within 30 minutes of exercise, when your muscles are particularly receptive to protein synthesis.

 For most of us, our daily protein requirements are easily achieved by a healthy, balanced diet.
-The Department of Health advises adults to avoid consuming more than twice the recommended daily intake of protein (55.5g for the average man and 45g for the average woman).
-This is because there is evidence that, in the long term, consuming too much protein can lead to health issues such as an increased risk of osteoporosis and a worsening of an existing kidney problem.
+The Department of Health advises adults to avoid consuming more than twice the recommended daily intake of protein (55g for the average man and 50g for the average woman).
+This is because, in the long term, consuming too much protein might lead to health issues such as an increased risk of osteoporosis and a worsening of an existing kidney problem.
+However, research in this area is mixed and it is likely that other factors may influence outcome, such as whether the protein is of animal or vegetable origin and how balanced the diet is in terms of vitamins and minerals.

-One of the main issues with our Western diet is that most of our breakfasts and lunches are low in protein but high in carbohydrates, with a protein-packed evening meal.
+One of the main issues with our Western diet is that often, our breakfasts and lunches are low in protein but high in carbohydrates, with a protein-packed evening meal.
 It is better to aim to spread your protein intake out throughout the day.
+Try our suggestions for high protein breakfasts, high protein lunches and high protein dinners.

-A medium egg has around 6g of protein in an easily digestible form.
-An omelette is a good way to start the day and is a good recovery snack too.
+We love to cook with them, but how much protein is in an egg?
+One medium egg has around 6g of protein in an easily digestible form.
+A healthy omelette is a good way to start the day and is a good recovery snack too.

 Dairy foods are packed with protein and contain bone-building calcium, too.
 Chocolate milk is the age-old recovery food after exercise, since it contains energy-replenishing carbohydrates and a blend of both slow and fast release whey and casein proteins.
 You can get the same recovery-boosting effects from a milk-based fruit smoothie - such as this cranberry & raspberry smoothie recipe.

 A combination of casein and whey protein, yogurt is a great protein-rich food.
-Since most of the lactose is removed, it can work for most people who are lactose intolerant.
+Since some of the lactose is removed, it may be a useful option if you are lactose intolerant, but check with your healthcare professional if you have any concerns.

 Fish and seafood